umigv/embedded_stack/readme.md

 ### ODrive Configuration

 The ODrive's configuration can be saved to a JSON file using the command `odrivetool backup-config my_config.json` and saved to an ODrive from the configuration file using `odrivetool restore-config my_config.json`.
 The current configuration is stored under `odrive/config/backup.json`.

+## Working Code

+Currently, 'ODriveTwoMotors' is the working code to run in the Arduino Mega.
+It is able to control the odrives and communicate with ROS.